-BUSTED: Mike Pence quietly adds hate group leader to advisory board of his new organization
+Busted: Mike Pence quietly adds hate group leader to advisory board of his new organization

 The addition of Farris was reported by Nick Surgey.

-*SCOOP* The CEO of the religious right hate group Alliance Defending Freedom @AllianceDefends has been added to the… https://t.co/QYBRiZsqSD— Nick Surgey (@Nick Surgey)1618002254.0
+*SCOOP* The CEO of the religious right hate group Alliance Defending Freedom @AllianceDefends has been added to the list of Advisory Board members for @Mike_Pence new Advancing American Freedom group. @michaelfarris was not listed when the organization was launched on Wednesday pic.twitter.com/Nk3Y3tQopn